jgretz/node-bits-sql/README.md

 * start: the index of the result set to start from (alternatively parameter can be named skip)
 * max: the number of records to return in the results (alternatively parameter can be named limit)
 * where: a complex object that contains the
+* separate: the ability to force a sepration during query creation, and the option to filter nested objects in the response, can contain an object or a string array
 * includeMetaData: an array of options to return wrapped around the result set.
 If supplied the format of the result will be ```value:[rows], ...{keys as supplied}```

 ##### Where